rmutegeki/printf/README.md

 Upon successful return, `printf` returns the number of characters printed (excluding the terminating null byte used to end output to strings).
 If an output error is encountered, the function returns `-1`.

+### Format of the Argument String

+The `format` string argument is a constant character string composed of zero or more directives: ordinary characters (not `%`) which are copied unchanged to the output stream; and conversion specifications, each of which results in fectching zero or more subsequent arguments.
+Conversion specification is introduced by the character `%` and ends with a conversion speicifier.
+In between the `%` character and conversion specifier, there may be (in order) zero or more *flags*, an optional minimum *field width*, an optional *precision* and an optional *length* modifier.
+The arguments must correspond with the conversioin specifier, and are used in the order given.